ITI/mrnes/docs/mrnes.md

     // need to have media type "wired"
     Cable *IntrfcFrame

-    // pointer to interface (on a different device) to which this interface
+    // slice of pointers to interface (on a different device) to which this interface
     // is directly connected, but not through a Cable.
-    // this interface and the one pointed to need to have media type
+    // Each interface and the one pointed to need to have media type
     // "wired", and have "Cable" be empty
     Carry []*IntrfcFrame